“Learn fast to succeed early.” Yes. “Fail fast to succeed early.” No!

 Thomas Edison deeply understood this.
 He famously said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”
 Hundreds of experiments were often performed to learn what worked, or not, and to inspire his creativity.
 He believed in rapid, urgent, discovery and learning.
 Edison was unrelenting in his quest for new knowledge to address important societal needs.

-Once value creation is accepted as a learning process, the next logical question is, “How do we learn and create the best?”
+Once value creation is accepted as a learning, searching, and creating process, the next logical question is, “How do we learn, search, and create the best?”
 The learning sciences tell us what works: doing the task, real-time feedback, multiple representations, working in teams, having a mentor, and using motivating incentives.
 In addition, learning must be focused on the few “big ideas” and the entire process integrated into an effective learning system.

 Innovation, like all intellectual disciplines, has its own language, concepts, and conceptual frameworks.
 In addition it is experiential.
 You can only become an expert innovator by doing it.
 In this, it has much in common with becoming an accomplished musician.